-The course of study leading to the doctor of philosophy in mathematical science and the doctor of philosophy in statistics requires the completion of at least 90 credit hours beyond the bachelor's degree or at least 60 credit hours beyond the master's degree, as follows:
+The course of study leading to the doctor of philosophy in mathematical science requires the completion of at least 90 credit hours beyond the bachelor's degree or at least 60 credit hours beyond the master's degree, as follows:

 General Courses (credited for students with master's degrees) 30 credits

+Research Preparation Phase 24-30 credits

-Research Preparation Phase24-30 creditsResearch-Related Courses or Independent Studies9-18 creditsPh.D.
-Project1-9 creditsExtra-Departmental Studies6 creditsDissertation Researchat least 30 credits
+Research-Related Courses or Independent Studies 9-18 credits

+Ph.D.
+Project 1-9 credits

+Extra-Departmental Studies 6 credits

+Dissertation Research Dissortation Resourch

+at least 30 credits

 A brief description of other Ph.D. program requirements follows below.
-For further details, students are advised to consult the document Ph.D.
-Program Requirements and Administrative Rules for the Department of Mathematical Sciences, available from the departmental graduate secretary.
+For further details, students are advised to consult the PhD Booklet that specifies Program Requirements.
+Program Requirements and Administrative Rules for the Department of Mathematical Sciences are available on the Resources Page on the Departmental website and/or can be obtained from departmental administrative assistants.

-Within a full-time student's first semester of study (second semester for part-time students), a Plan of Study leading to the Ph.D. degree must be submitted to the departmental Graduate Committee for review and approval.
-The Plan of Study may subsequently be modified with review by the departmental Graduate Committee.
+Within a full-time student's first semester of study (second semester for part-time students), a Plan of Study leading to the Ph.D. degree must be submitted to the departmental Graduate Program Committee for review and approval.
+The Plan of Study may subsequently be modified with review by the departmental Graduate Program Committee.